(Think you’re going to miss the tax deadline? File for an extension, even if it’s tax day.)

 Another option is to pay using a credit card—in some cases, the credit card interest works out to less than the IRS fines.

 Finally, the IRS offers ways to pay in installments.
-Although there might be set-up fees, a payment plan can help you map out how you’ll pay your outstanding balance.
+Although there might be set-up fees, a tax payment plan can help you map out how you’ll pay your outstanding balance.

 If outstanding tax payments are building up, look into the IRS’s tax relief programs.
 They exist to help people pay their taxes without disrupting their financial well-being.